How long does homemade apple butter last in the fridge?

 First, get out your ingredients for the apple butter.

-Wash, core (save your scraps for making apple scrap vinegar), and chop enough apples to fill up your instant pot.
+Wash, core (save your scraps for making apple scrap vinegar, apple cider, reduced-sugar apple jelly, and even cranapple jelly), and chop enough apples to fill up your instant pot.
 I leave the peel on the apples because that’s where most of the nutrients are.
-Once it’s blended up, the peels almost disappear.
-Also, don’t add any water regardless of if you’re using a crock pot or an instant pot.
-The juice from the apples will be released during the slow cooking process.
+Once it’s blended up, the peels almost disappear!

 Then add 2 cups of sugar, 2 tablespoons of cinnamon, 1 teaspoon of ground cloves, and 1 teaspoon of ground allspice.
 Mix well with a wooden spoon or spatula.